-4.5.
-The NRA analyzed also the terrorism and TF risks, concluding that the threat and vulnerability for Uganda are medium-high at national level.
+12 The Terrorism Financing Risk Assessment for The Non-Profit Organisations Sector in Uganda, 2021 at 31.
+NRA of Uganda, Action Plan for the NPO sector at page 258.
+27. The NRA analysed also the terrorism and TF risks, concluding that the threat and vulnerability for Uganda are medium-high at national level.
 However, Uganda-based NPOs are not indicated among the sources of TF of the terrorist organizations that are identified by the NRA as a threat to Uganda.
-Although Uganda did not carry out a fully-fledged TF risk assessment of the NPO sector consistent with FATF Recommendation 8 (which, as explained earlier, requires first the identification of the NPOs that meet the FATF definition and then, out of these, the identification of those that may be exposed to TF abuse), NPOs were considered in the NRA for both the ML and the TF risk, and there is no indication of a particular exposure of the NPO sector to TF risk.
+NPOs were considered in the NRA for both the ML and the TF risk, and there is no indication of a particular exposure of the NPO sector to TF risk.
 Sectoral assessments of the TF risks carried out in the context of the NRA concluded that some financial products and the real estate sector present higher TF risks, but not the NPO sector.
+This position is affirmed by the recent 2021/2022 Terrorism Financing Risk Assessment for The Non-Profit Organisations Sector in Uganda.

-- 4.6.
-Consistent with the risks identified for the NPO sector, the action plan attached to the NRA establishes that "The country should no longer designate NGOs as DNFBPs (which is not an FATF requirement)" 12.
-However, this action item was not implemented. - 4.7.
-Although the terrorism and TF threat to the NPO sector are country-specific, it is interesting to note in terms of international trends that the Supra-National Risk Assessment of the ML and TF risk carried out by the European Commission (EC) for European Union countries has seen significant changes between its first assessment carried out in 2017 and the second one, carried out in 2019 in the assessment of the NPO sector.
+28. Consistent with the risks identified for the NPO sector, the action plan attached to the NRA establishes that "The country should no longer designate NGOs as DNFBPs (which is not an FATF requirement)" $\stackrel{13}{\cdot}$ However, this action item was not implemented.

+29. Although the terrorism and TF threat to the NPO sector are country-specific, it is interesting to note - in terms of international trends - that the Supra-National Risk Assessment of the ML and TF risk carried out by the European Commission (EC) for European Union countries has seen significant changes - between its first assessment carried out in 2017 and the second one, carried out in 2019 - in the assessment of the NPO sector.
 This sector was one of the very few were, between 2017 and 2019 there was a decrease in the risk, for both ML and TF.
 While in 2017 the assessment of the threat and vulnerabilities for ML and for TF was deemed to be "significant" for NPOs not receiving institutional funding, in 2019 the ML threat and vulnerability of the NPO sector decreased to "moderately significant".
-While the TF threat remained "significant", the TF vulnerabilities decreased to "moderately significant". - 4.8.
-In conclusion, not only is the current AML/CFT framework concerning the NPO sector not consistent with the FATF, as also acknowledged by the 2016 MER of Uganda, but it is also not supported by the findings of the 2017 NRA which, in fact, called for no longer designating NPOs as accountable persons under the AMLA.
+While the TF threat remained "significant", the TF vulnerabilities decreased to "moderately significant".

+30. In conclusion, not only is the current AML/CFT framework concerning the NPO sector not consistent with the FATF, as also acknowledged by the 2016 MER of Uganda, but it is also not supported by the findings of the 2017 NRA which, in fact, called for no longer designating NPOs as accountable persons under the AMLA.
+This is also in tandem with the most recent Terrorism Financing Risk Assessment for The Non-Profit Organisations Sector in Uganda of 2021 which also reaches similar conclusion noting that the overall TF risk assessment for the NPO Sector in Uganda is rated Low; the same applying specifically to NGOs.